 Respiratory Care (Postprofessional) — B.S.

-The one-year, upper-division program leading to the B.S. degree is a sequence of professional coursework intended to graduate individuals who have acquired advanced knowledge in the respiratory care profession, including assessment, therapeutic interventions, and management of patients with cardiopulmonary-related disorders; and who uphold the mission and goals of the School of Allied Health Professions.
+The one-year, upper-division program leading to the B.S. degree is a sequence of professional coursework intended to further train individuals who have acquired advanced knowledge in the respiratory care profession—including assessment, therapeutic interventions, and management of patients with cardiopulmonary-related disorders—as well as who uphold the mission and goals of the School of Allied Health Professions.
 The program is offered in two modalities: face-to-face and online. *See online distance education section.

 The goals of the curriculum are to:

-- Provide therapists to the respiratory care and medical communities who have advanced practice training in cardiopulmonary care and fundamental knowledge in the areas of leadership and education.
+- Provide therapists for the respiratory care and medical communities who have advanced practice training in cardiopulmonary care and fundamental knowledge in the areas of leadership and education.

-- Provide an undergraduate program for two-year-level respiratory therapists that enhances and broadens their knowledge in cardiopulmonary health-care sciences and general studies, and allows progression into graduate programs.
+- Provide an undergraduate program for two-year-level respiratory therapists that enhances and broadens their knowledge in cardiopulmonary health-care sciences and general studies as well as allows progression into graduate programs.

 Program learning outcomes